 - Promote climate resiliency through sustainable buildings.

 - Boost economic development in Prince George’s County.

 TimelinePhase 1 (Complete):

 - April 2019: Kaiser Permanente office building opened.

 - April 2021: The Stella multi-family building opened.

-- Urban Atlantic plans to demolish the existing county parking garage located closest to the station and will replace it with a new 1,900-space parking garage and bus loop slated to open in 2023.
+- Urban Atlantic starts demolition of the existing county parking garage located closest to the station.
+The area will be replaced with a new 1,900-space parking garage and bus loop slated to open in 2023.
 The new parking garage and bus loop will replace existing surface parking spaces while transforming land at the station into transit-oriented development.